This post contains affiliate links.

 It doesn’t take long when looking at golf balls to find that some brands are consistently more expensive than others and even within the group of balls produced by the same company different models of ball cost more than others.

-All of this inevitably gets golfers thinking about whether expensive golf balls are better and crucially for regular players can add some much needed distance.
+All of this inevitably gets golfers thinking about whether expensive golf balls are better and crucially for regular players whether by spending a bit more can add some much needed distance.

 As a general rule more expensive golf balls typically go a few yards further on average, especially for higher swingspeed players.
 Expensive balls are more stringently produced leading to more consistent distance performance but as a golfer’s swingspeed reduces below 80mph distance gains are negligible.